jaythanki23/jaythanki23.github.io/_posts/2022-03-11-react-basics.markdown

 ## Conclusion

 The concepts described above are crucial to understand for any developer who wants to build meaningful projects using React.
-Of course, there's a huge difference between understanding a topic and actually implementing it so you should aim to implement what you have learned so the understanding of it is solidified.
+Of course, there's a huge difference between understanding a topic and actually implementing it so you should aim to implement what you have learned in order to solidified  your understanding of the topic.

 ## Further Resources